dlt-hub/dlt/docs/website/docs/general-usage/credentials/setup.md

 1. [secrets.toml and config.toml files](#secretstoml-and-configtoml): These files are used for storing both configuration values and secrets. `secrets.toml` is dedicated to sensitive information, while `config.toml` contains non-sensitive configuration data.

+1. [Custom Providers](#custom-providers) added with `register_provider`: This is a custom provider implementation you can design yourself.
+A custom config provider is helpful if you want to use your own configuration file structure or perform advanced preprocessing of configs and secrets.

 1. [Default Argument Values](advanced#ingestion-mechanism): These are the values specified in the function's signature.

 :::tip